ryo-currency/cryptonote-ryo-pool-legacy/README.md

 found).

 **Miner can configure payout minimum**
-Miner can configure the minimum amount of sumo for their payments.
+Miner can configure the minimum amount of ryo for their payments.

 **Subaddresses support**
 You can now mine using a subaddress as your login.